ncbi/SSDraw/README.md

 SSDraw also has a colab notebook available at https://colab.research.google.com/github/ethanchen1301/SSDraw/blob/main/SSDraw.ipynb (only usable for Chrome)

+Access to richer docs and common troubleshooting issues related to SSDraw can be found [here](https://ncbi.github.io/SSDraw/)

 ## Installation

 The easiest way to install SSDraw is via pip: